WHAT IS A PADLOCK?

 A Key in Knob Cylinder is a doorknob/handle that has the cylinder lock situated within the handle.
 This type of lock was first patented in 1878 by Osborn Dorsey an African American inventor.
-Today we still use the same fundamental design from this period and these can mainly be found on internal doors.
+Today we still use the same fundamental design from this period and these can mainly be found on internal doors in buildings across Brighton.

 ADVANTAGES OF USING A KEY IN KNOB CYLINDER

 - The cheapest option on the market for internal door security.

 - They come in a wide variety of finishes allowing them to be suited to the same style as the other handles in the building.

 DISADVANTAGES OF USING A KEY IN KNOB CYLINDER